-The Committee recommended that the Board of Directors approve the proposal to the General Shareholders Meeting regarding the distribution of the Company’s profit for 2019, the amount of dividends for 2019, and the payout procedure.
+The Committee recommended that the Board of Directors approves the proposal to the General Shareholders Meeting regarding the distribution of the Company's profit for 2018, the amount of dividends for 2018 and the first six months of 2019, and the payout procedure.

 To ensure proper preparation of accounting (financial) statement and impartiality and independence of the external audit, the Committee:

-- reviewed the consolidated financial results, financial statements and the relevant audit reports (on a quarterly basis);
+- reviews the consolidated financial results, financial statements and the relevant audit reports (on a quarterly basis);

 - recommended Ernst & Young as the Company’s auditor and the amount of the auditor’s fees.